Frequently asked questions about the OpenCDN initiative

 The CDN must install their cache servers in the OpenCDN infrastructure, and configure them in a way which the local ISPs can access them thru the OpenCDN Autonomous System.
 The CDN also must agree with OpenCDN terms of use.

-The ISP must be an Autonomous System, and it have to be connected to the local IX.br Internet Exchange.
+The ISP must be an Autonomous System, and it has to be participating in the local IX.br Internet Exchange.
 It also must agree with OpenCDN terms of use, agree to pay the shared costs, and set a bilateral peering session with OpenCDN Autonomous System, at the local IX.

 No, it is a shared infrastructure where CDNs can install their own cache servers to be used by, shared by, the interested participants in the local IX.br's IXP.

-At each OpenCDN location, it is available for CDNs:
+At each CDP, the following resources are available for CDNs:

 The OpenCDN participant is fitted in a category that determines the size of a virtual port, for example 100Mbps, 500Mbps, or 5Gbps.
-This category is choosed to best fit the real bandwidth consuption, based on 95th Percentile measurements, and it is reviewed periodically.
-The participant is charged based on this category.
+This category is chosen to best fit the real usage, based on 95th Percentile measurements, and it is reviewed periodically.
+The participant's contribution to shared costs is based on this category.

 Yes.
 OpenCDN provides a shared infrastructure for cache servers, which is cheaper than to host the cache servers inside the ISP network.
 Besides that, OpenCDN provides a distributed architecture, i.e., the bigger ISPs can peer with OpenCDN at several locations, bringing the content closer to its users.

-OpenCDN provides IP transit (IPv6 and legacy IP) throughout AS61580.
-In some locations, AS61580 is also directly connected to the IX.br's IXP of São Paulo, or Rio de Janeiro, or Fortaleza, in these cases is preferable to use the CDN's infrastructure in the IXP, if existent, to feed the caches.
+NIC.br makes available IP connectivity support (IPv4 and IPv6) via AS61580 as an operational input for cache feeding.
+In some locations, AS61580 is also directly connected to the IX.br's IXP of São Paulo, or Rio de Janeiro, or Fortaleza; in these cases, it is preferable to use the CDN's infrastructure in the IXP, if available, to feed the caches.

 OpenCDN is operated by NIC.br, a neutral and non-profit organization.
-It is the same organization that operates IX.br, including IX.br São Paulo, including biggest IXP in the world.
+It is the same organization that operates IX.br, including IX.br São Paulo, the biggest IXP in the world.

 OpenCDN will not be legally constituted as a separate entity from NIC.br.
 OpenCDN is an initiative of NIC.br.